cmdruid/bitcoin-programming/contrib/lnd-demo/README.md

 ## Running this demo on other networks (like Testnet)

-The above examples and configurations are for connecting to the regtest network.
+The default demo is configured to run on the regtest network.
 If you would like to run this demo on the testnet network (or mainnet), then you will need to update the following configurations.

 ```sh
 ## In bitcoin.conf